-Vellum Magic: Quick & Easy Backgrounds with Stencils for Stunning Cards!
+Vellum Magic: Quick & Easy Stenciled Backgrounds for Cards

 Do you ever struggle to create beautiful backgrounds for your cards?
 Look no further than the dynamic duo of vellum and stencils!
-This blog post, paired with an accompanying YouTube video [CLICK HERE], will unveil the magic of this technique, allowing you to create stunning card backgrounds in a flash.
+In this blog post, I'll show you how to use this simple technique to create stunning card backgrounds in a flash.

 Plus there is another card idea, again using vellum, but with the debossed side.